realadammatthew/hire-adam-steinberger/src/content/articles/how-do-i-get-my-own-custom-ai-chatbot.md

 That's why people turn to me.

-I'm Adam Matthew Steinberger, a senior software engineering consultant with 12+ years of backend, AI, and infrastructure experience.
+I'm Adam Matthew Steinberger, a Staff Software Engineer and AI Solutions Architect with 12+ years of backend, AI, and infrastructure experience.
 I build GPT-powered chatbots that are trained on your data, speak in your voice, and integrate with the systems you already use.

 No fluff.
 No lock-in.
 Just fast, reliable, tailored AI—ready to go.